FAQs

 -

 I understand that sick kids and schedule conflicts happen.
-If you need to cancel or reschedule your therapy session for any reason, I ask that you call or email me at least 24 hours prior.
-If you cancel less than 24 hours before your scheduled session, you will be responsible for the full session fee.
+If you need to cancel or reschedule your therapy session, I ask that you call or email me at least 24 hours prior.
+If you cancel less than 24 hours before your scheduled session, you will be responsible for a $75 missed session fee.